uwsSuT/Tintri-API-and-TOOLS/README.md

 ### Without any option the script does the following:
 1. check if the local virtual machine name is equal to a vmware machine name.
-If this is not the case it lists all virtual machines and asks which one should be used.
+If this is not the case, list all virtual machines and asks which one should be used.
-2. it lists all available snapshots of the selected virtual machine
+2. lists all available snapshots of the selected virtual machine.
+Let the user select one of them.
-3. it maps the snapshot disks of the selected snapshot at the virtual machine
+3. maps the snapshot disks of the selected snapshot at the virtual machine
 4. determine the actual filesystem infomation.
 5. search for new Snapshot-Disks in the SCSI environment.
 6. generate new Mount-Points for the snapshot disks (if not allready existent).